the longest funeral ever

 Uh, maybe I’m confused, but isn’t that just called Life?

-Then I had dinner with my friend Alex, who is a marriage and family therapist, specializing in LGBTQ individuals and their families.
-While literally none of those traits apply to me, talking to him has always set my mind at ease.
+Later I dined with my friend Alex, a marriage and family therapist, specializing in LGBTQ individuals and their families.
+Talks with him always set my mind at ease.

-As per usual, I word vomited all over my delicious sticky pork buns from Umami, and Alex listened in the way only Alex can.
-When I was done, he pointed out my emotions only partly had to do with the journey ahead of me.
-They also had a lot to do with what I am leaving behind.
-I am leaving my Madison life of 15 years, my family of crazy wonderful friends, my Wisconsin roots of 33 years.
-I am leaving life as I know it, never to return.
-When (If?)
-I come back, it may not even be back here.
+I word vomited all over my delicious sticky pork buns from Umami.
+Alex listened in the way only Alex can.
+When I paused to wipe my mouth, he pointed out my emotions only partly had to do with the journey ahead of me.
+They also had a lot to do with what I’m leaving behind: 15 years in Madison, my family of crazy wonderful friends, all those sweet, delicious Wisconsin roots.
+Life as I know it, never to return.
+I’m being dramatic, but.
+This feels like a huge goodbye, and I’m in mourning.

 IMG_7337